 Step 5: Review and Monitor

-If you have a cash flow deficit, are there any unnecessary expenses that you can reduce or eliminate?
-For example, is your car payment too expensive, or do you eat out too much and not cook at home?
+If you have a cashflow deficit, are there any unnecessary expenses that you can reduce or eliminate?
+Is your car payment too expensive or do you find yourself eating out too much and not cooking at home?
 If you have a surplus, should you save more for retirement?
-Should you donate more per month, or should you often go out with friends?
+Should you donate more per month or should you go out with friends more often?

 Lastly, the budget needs to be monitored and updated moving forward.
-For example, the income information should be updated every time a change occurs, such as a raise, job loss, job change, etc. Likewise, the recurring expenses should be updated whenever you notice a consistent difference in the amount paid.
-At the very least, we recommend reviewing your budget every three months to ensure that all of your numbers are still accurate.
+The income information should be updated every time there is a change such as a raise, job loss, job change, etc. The recurring expenses should be updated whenever you notice a change in the amount paid on a consistent basis.
+At the very least, we recommend reviewing your budget every 3 months to ensure that all of your numbers are still accurate.

-If you have any questions about how inflation may affect your investment portfolio, taxes, our 401(k)-recommendation service, or anything else, please call our office at (586) 226-2100.
+If you have any questions about interest rates, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, don’t hesitate to get in touch with us to discuss it.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please give us a call so we can discuss it.

 Zachary A. Bachner, CFP®